How to Trim a Mustache: Scissors vs. Trimmers Guide

 4. Does trimming make mustache grow faster?

 Trimming your mustache does not make it grow faster.
-Regular trimming can help to maintain a neat and tidy appearance and prevent split ends, which can lead to breakage and make the mustache look thinner.
+Regular trimming can help maintain a neat appearance and remove split ends, which can otherwise lead to breakage and make the mustache look thinner.

-That is everything you need to know for trimming a mustache.
+That is everything you need to know about trimming a mustache.
 Remember to take your time, go slowly, and be patient with yourself.